isomerpages/nlb-reference/_digital-preservation/digital-preservation-resources.md

 [**The complete guide to personal digital archiving**](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203221737){:target="_blank"}

-This book is intended as a practical guide for libraries, archives and museums to preserve their digital content for long term access.
-It explains what digital preservation is as well as its management, curation, technology and content-related aspects.
+This book is a collection of essays related to the management and preservation of personal digital archives.
+It covers the best practices for personal digital archives, case studies of community-based archiving and academic-based archiving as well as ethical implications of personal data.

-All rights reserved, Lanham: Rowman & Littlefield, 2017
+All rights reserved, Chicago: ALA Editions, an imprint of the American Library Association, 2018